gopher-snakes-2013/phase-2-guide/week-1/lightning-talks.md

 * What makes a good pull request?
 * What is red green refactor?
 * What is the difference between GET and POST?
-* How can I inform the user when active record validations fail?
 * What are merge conflicts and how do I fix them?
 * How do I use capybara to test sinatra?
 * What is the difference between abstraction and indirection?